dhineshsr03/dhineshsr03/README.md

 ---

 ## 📜 Certifications
-- 🎓 Executive Post Graduate Certification in Data Analytics – *IIT Roorkee via Intellipaat*
+- 🎓 Executive Post Graduate Certification in Data Analytics – *by iHub-DivyaSampark in IIT Roorkee*
 - 📊 Microsoft Power BI Data Analyst – *Pursuing (Exam on May 1, 2025)*

 ---